 Contents of this article:

 Here are some key points on Graves' disease.
 More detail and supporting information is in the main article.

 - Graves' disease is the most common cause of hyperthyroidism.

-- The disease is also the most common type autoimmune disease in the US.2
+- It is the most common type of autoimmune disease in the United States.

-- Graves' disease affects an estimated 2-3% of the world's population.3
+- Graves' disease affects an estimated 2-3 percent of the world's population.

-Graves' disease was originally known as "exophthalmic goiter" but is now named after Sir Robert Graves, who first described the condition in 1835.
+Graves' disease was originally known as "exophthalmic goiter" but is now named after Sir Robert Graves, an Irish doctor who first described the condition in 1835.

-The disease affects the thyroid gland, which is the butterfly-shaped organ located at the base of the neck just below the Adam's apple.
-It is a critical component of the endocrine system, and regulates a person's metabolism by releasing hormones into the bloodstream.
+The disease affects the thyroid gland, which is a butterfly-shaped organ at the base of the neck, just below the Adam's apple.
+It is an important part of the endocrine (hormone) system, and regulates metabolism by releasing hormones into the bloodstream.